top of page

 If you run a digital or service-based business and want simple, no-fee banking, Mercury is an excellent choice.
 It’s a fully online banking platform designed for modern entrepreneurs who prefer managing finances digitally without the extra costs.

-The platform integrates easily with tools like Stripe, PayPal, and ReInvestWealth, and allows you to manage multiple users and permissions, ideal if you work with accountants or contractors.
+The platform integrates easily with tools like Stripe, PayPal, and ReInvestWealth.
+It allows you to manage multiple users and permissions, ideal if you work with accountants or contractors.

 Pros: